 HCi is pleased to advise members that we’ve implemented changes that will now allow eligible dependent children to remain on HCi family policies longer!

 More importantly, we’re delighted to be one of the first private health insurers in the country to introduce these changes.
-As a not-for-profit health insurer, we recognise that many HCi members, and their children, will benefit from these changes.
+As a not-for-profit health insurer, we recognise that many HCi members, and their adult children, will benefit from these changes.

-The Government has said that it considers this change will help provide continuity of care for younger Australians and encourage them to continue with their own private health insurance when they reach the age of 31, which is the age at which Lifetime Health Cover commences.
+The Government said that it considers this change will help provide continuity of care for younger Australians and encourage them to continue with their own private health insurance when they reach the age of 31, which is the age at which Lifetime Health Cover commences.

 Who is eligible?